AlexsJones/zabbix_all_host_screen_create/README.md

 #zabbix_all_host_screen_create

-Run this command to create screens for your hosts.simple.
+Run this command to create screens for all your hosts in a given group

 ###command